-Research focus The Genome Integrity research focuses on deciphering the intrinsic functions of homologous recombination (HR) which has a dual role in the maintenance of genome stability.
-First, it promotes the faithful repair of DNA double-strand breaks belonging amongst the most lethal forms of DNA damage.
-Moreover, HR is also required for stabilizing stalled replication forks, promoting their reversal, protection and restart to ensure completion of replication and ensure genome maintenance.
-Inability to perform and regulate recombination is linked to human infertility, miscarriage and genetic diseases, particularly cancer, this further emphasizes the importance of a better mechanistic understanding of this pathway.
+Deciphering the intrinsic functions of homologous recombination (HR) which has a dual role in the maintenance of genome stability.
+First, it promotes the faithful repair of DNA double-strand breaks belonging among of the most lethal forms of DNA damage.
+Moreover, HR is required also for stabilizing stalled replication forks, promoting their reversal, protection and restart to ensure completion of replication and ensure genome maintenance.
+Inability to perform and regulate recombination is linked to human infertility, miscarriage and genetic diseases, particularly cancer further emphasizing the importance of better mechanistic understanding of this pathway.

-• Mechanistic understanding of the action of HR co-factors and their impact on genome integrity and cancerogenesis.
+Mechanistic understanding of the action of HR co-factors and their impact on genome integrity and cancerogenesis.

-• Development of potent and selective inhibitors of nucleases for possible therapeutic use.
+Development of potent and selective inhibitors of nucleases for possible therapeutic use.

 INTERNATIONAL CLINICAL RESEARCH CENTER